 The Story of the Empty Cup for Back to School Yoga

 Once a student of Zen went to learn from the Master.
-When he arrived, he was invited into the Master’s room where the Master began to make tea for them.
-The student was so excited and wanted to impress the Master so much, he began talking on and on about all the courses he had taken and all the insight he had already gained.
+When he arrived, he waited at the doorway until the Master invited him in.
+The student was so excited and wanted to impress the Master so much, he began talking on and on while the Master calmly began making tea.
+The student explained all the courses he had taken and all the insight he had already gained.
 The student talked and talked while the Master boiled water, laid out the cups, and set the tea to steep.

 As the Master took his seat, the student continued to ramble on.
 The Master picked up the tea pot and began pouring tea into the student’s cup.
 The tea filled the cup.
 The Master kept pouring.
 The tea spilled over the rim.
 The student finally stopped talking and stared in amazement.